ELICOS ENGLISH COURSES

 GBCA would like to thank our students for their support of the Career tip – we’re coming back early!

 Many had expressed to us that they felt sometimes their job applications had disappeared into a void that nobody had actually read it – It could be true and can certainly be discouraging, we would like to share some resume writing tips that would increase your chance of getting an interview offer.
 Please note these are not the “holy grail” of resume writing, each application is different and should be different.
 If you have any questions or seeking advice, please email email@example.com or stay tuned for our career seminars commencing in February 2019!

-Many people rush through their job applications and ended up getting nothing from it.
-Giving your resume a bit of extra love and care, just like spending a few extra minutes to make sure you’re looking nice before leaving the house – maybe you’ll be turning a few heads!
+Some people rush through their job applications, only to get nothing in return.
+Giving your resume a little bit of extra love and care is just like spending a few minutes to make sure that you look nice before you leave the house: That additional effort could be what you need to turn a few heads!

 This article was written and edited by Arthur Chan and Matthew Leach.